The arc (s?) of the normal aging heart -

 "Humans are pattern-seeking story -telling animals and we are quite adept at telling stories about patterns, whether they exist or not".Michael Shermer.

 In 2008, Shermer coined the term "patternicity" -the tendency to find meaningful patterns in meaningless noise.
-I am not suggesting that the extensive,very carefully done research referenced above is meaningless noise.I just really like the quote but I certainty hope the "Dallas hypothesis" ( my term) proves to be of significant value, having spent a lot of time running a lot over the years.
+I am not suggesting that the extensive,very carefully done research referenced above is meaningless noise.I just really like the quote but I certainty hope the "Dallas hypothesis" ( my term) is a reasonably accurate approximation of the ways things really are- having spent a lot of time running a lot over the years.